zhangchbin/RCIL/README.md

 <img width="1230" alt="截屏2022-04-09 上午1 02 44" src="https://user-images.githubusercontent.com/35215543/162488465-73c56e73-8d5b-4406-941f-85497673c419.png">

 ## News
+- <font color=red> Our work can be reproduced with high version pytorch after fixing [the issue](https://github.com/mapillary/inplace_abn/issues/219) caused by InplaceABNSync.
+Please refer to [our modification](https://github.com/zhangchbin/RCIL/blob/main/segmentation_module.py#L21).
+Thanks to Zhengyuan and Jiawen</font>
 - Our another work [[EWF]](https://github.com/schuy1er/EWF_official) has been accepted to CVPR 2023.
 - Our method RCIL has been re-implemented in the framework 🔥🔥🔥 [[CSSegmentation]](https://github.com/SegmentationBLWX/cssegmentation).